-The purpose of the advanced phase is to build on unit warfighting capabilities through academic, synthetic and live training in advanced training, tactics, and procedures in all mission areas within a challenging warfighting environment.
+The purpose of the advanced phase is to build on unit warfighting capabilities through academic, synthetic, and live training in advanced training, tactics, and procedures in all mission areas within a challenging warfighting environment.
 This phase provides an opportunity to hone advanced training, tactics, and procedures with other units and conduct mission-specific training to meet mission requirements while maintaining proficiency attained in the basic phase.
 The advanced phase provides a sufficient block of time to complete required inspections, certifications, assessments, visits, and training.
 This phase includes attainment of acceptable unit warfighting proficiency in all required mission areas and completion of mission-specific training for identified mission sets.
-Upon completion of advanced phase, most Navy forces will aggregate into a strike group, amphibious ready group, or other combined arms force and commence the integrated phase of training.
-There are some forces, such as independent deployers, that do not require an integrated phase and will be certified to deploy following the advanced phase.
+Upon completion of the advanced phase, most Navy forces will aggregate into a strike group, amphibious ready group, or other combined arms force and commence the integrated phase of training.
+Occasionally, forces will not conduct an integrated phase of training because, for example, they will be ordered to deploy independently (separate from a strike group or amphibious ready group).
+In those instances, these units will be certified to deploy following the advanced phase.